Tooth extraction is the removal of a damaged or unrestorable tooth.

 Wisdom tooth extractions are almost always surgical extractions.

 A tooth extraction is a procedure where an unrestorable tooth is pulled out of its bone socket.
-An extraction is required in cases of a deep cavity, wisdom teeth, broken teeth, etc. However, some deep cavities can be restored by a possible root canal.
+An extraction is required in cases of a deep cavity, wisdom teeth, broken teeth, etc. However, some deep cavities can be restored by a root canal.

 Depending on the complexity of your case, you may need a simple extraction or a surgical extraction.
 A surgical extraction has a longer healing time and higher cost than a simple extraction.